StarCrusher96/Kerbal-Star-Systems-2/README.md

    - [Rational Resources](https://forum.kerbalspaceprogram.com/index.php?/topic/184875-rational-resources-142-dec-25-2022/)
    - [Singularity](https://github.com/LGhassen/Singularity/releases)
    - [KSP Community Fixes](https://forum.kerbalspaceprogram.com/index.php?/topic/204002-18-112-kspcommunityfixes-bugfixes-and-qol-tweaks/)
+   - [Kopernicus Expansion-er](https://forum.kerbalspaceprogram.com/topic/195844-110-112-kopernicus-expansion-continued-er/) Footprints and a few other interesting things

 ### Planetmods - unless annotated, they are not known to be compatable but may be.
 Help us by testing and reporting your results.
    - Beyond Home